-Employees often find it difficult to communicate the challenges they may have with their supervisor.
+Employees often find it difficult to communicate their challenges with their supervisors.

-Providing adequate training for supervisors is crucial to creating a healthy work environment where employees develop and thrive.
+Do your part by providing adequate supervisor training.
+This important step can influence a healthy work environment where employees develop and thrive.

-Understanding why an employee leaves may shed light on training issues with those we delegate the responsibility of managing other people.
+Understanding why an employee leaves may shed light on training issues with those we delegate the responsibility of managing others.

-We often think we communicate something and fail to recognize that we could have done a better job.
+We often think we have communicated something and fail to recognize that we could have done better.

-Sharing information, asking for feedback and helping stakeholders understand the why we do the things we do are all important details that need to be communicated clearly and repeatedly.
+Sharing information, asking for feedback, and helping stakeholders understand why we do what we do are all important details that must be communicated clearly and repeatedly.